-(11) Economics of information and organization form the core of this course.
-The students will develop analytical skills and abilities to assess market developments, and thereby, improve their capabilities to engage in individual and group decision making under uncertainty and solve specific business problems.
-Upon completion of the course the students will be able to develop and present concrete solutions to market problems and advise firms about how to deal with information technology challenges and opportunities.
+(10) Economics of information and organization in relation to digitalization, (e.g. introduction of machine learning, datafication) form the core of this course.
+The students will develop analytical skills and abilities to assess industry and market developments due to digitalization, and thereby, improve their capabilities to engage in individual and group decision-making under uncertainty and solve specific business problems.
+Upon completion of the course the students will be able to develop and present concrete solutions to industry and market problems and advise firms about how to deal with digitalization challenges and opportunities.

 Advanced Strategic Information Management (7½ ECTS)

 (11) The course will provide students with a thorough understanding of central elements in strategic information management processes and will develop competences that allow students to address strategic information issues from different theoretical perspectives at an advanced level, independently to present, apply and discuss a selected number of key concepts and analytical approaches for information strategy making and value creation, new ways to measure and make effective use of an organization’s information, and methods and means to energize capabilities for innovation, organizational effectiveness and entrepreneurial development.

 Internet of Things (7½ ECTS)

 (12) Virtually every physical thing can also become or be part of a computer that is connected to the Internet.
 In business, Internet of Things can create new business models, improve business processes, and reduce costs and risks.
 Students will gain advanced knowledge of key theories and concepts of the Internet of Things.
 They will acquire specialised problem-solving skills, being able to analyse and design new business solutions based on Internet of Things technology.
 They shall take responsibility to conduct design and implementation of new business solutions, and evaluate the business value.